OFA-Sys/OFA/README.md

 cd run_scripts/refcoco ; sh evaluate_refcoco.sh  # inference & evaluate for refcoco/refcoco+/refcocog
 ```
 <br></br>

+## Visual Question Answering
+Here we provide the finetuning and inference codes to reproduce the VQAv2 result reported in our paper (**test-std 80.02**).
+We believe much improvement can still be achieved based on these scripts :)
+1. Download data (see [datasets.md](datasets.md)) and models (see [checkpoints.md](checkpoints.md)) and put them in the correct directory

 # Gallery
 Below we provide examples of OFA in text-to-image generation and open-ended VQA.
 Also, we demonstrate its performance in unseen task (Grounded QA) as well as unseen domain (Visual Grounding on images from unseen domains).